bva-bme/srt_climbing_reinforcement_learning/README.md

 # Learn to climb: teaching a reinforcement learning agent the single rope ascending technique

 Mujoco environment for a humanoid ascending a multibody rope, modeling the single rope climbing technique.
-The emvironment is used to teach a Soft-Actor-Critic reinforcement learning agent.
+The environment is used to teach a Soft-Actor-Critic reinforcement learning agent.
 The agent is borrowed from: https://github.com/pranz24/pytorch-soft-actor-critic

 The environment is based on the [Humanoid-v2 OpenAI gym environment](https://github.com/openai/gym/blob/master/gym/envs/mujoco/humanoid_v4.py).
 It is extended with a multibody rope and the climbing gear.
 The multibody model consists of 123 bodies, and has 245 DoFs.